postsharp/postsharp-emails/metalama-email-course/140-custom-validation-predicate.md

 {
     public override void AmendProject(IProjectAmender amender)
     {
-        // We'll be validating our code with a ProjectFabric.
-It will verify
-        // that methods within a certain type (in this case CoffeeMachine) can
+        // Validate that methods within a certain type (in this case, CoffeeMachine)
-        // only be called from methods whose name ends with the word "Politely" amender
+        // can only be called from methods whose names end with "Politely". amender
         .SelectTypes(typeof(CoffeeMachine))
         .CanOnlyBeUsedFrom(r => r.MethodNameEndsWith("Politely"));